Isaac GR00T: Vision-Language-Action Models#

 Training time in this course

-GR00T post-training requires several hours on GPU hardware—longer than this course allows in a single sitting.
-We have pre-trained a set of policies on various datasets that you will use throughout the day.
+GR00T post-training requires several hours on GPU hardware.
+We have pre-trained a set of policies on various datasets that you can use as a start.
 This lets you focus on understanding the workflow, evaluating results, and iterating on strategies rather than waiting for training jobs to complete.

 The commands and scripts shown here are the same ones used to produce those policies, so you can replicate the process on your own hardware after you finish this learning path.